-My previous installment in this series ranted about what is batch and how it still remains an essential discipline in computing.
-This time, I want to focus on the value of a batch approach for “modern” technologies like cloud, containers, microservices and serverless computing.
+My previous installment in this series explored what batch,(or application workflow orchestration) is, and how it still remains an essential discipline in computing.
+This time, I want to focus on the value of a batch/workflow approach for “modern” technologies like cloud, containers, microservices and serverless computing.

 It may be ironic that the management approaches and best practices that have evolved over the years in managing enterprise batch computing may be exactly what’s needed in today’s modern, elastic environments.